nolanlawson/sugar-pouch/README.md

 SugarPouch
 ==========

 SugarPouch is a PouchDB plugin that offers a simpler, more streamlined API for common PouchDB operations.
 It's syntactic sugar, but in many cases it's also a utility belt.
-If PouchDB is jQuery for databases, then thnk of SugarPouch as your Underscore.
+If PouchDB is jQuery for databases, then think of SugarPouch as your Underscore.

 ```js
 var pouch = new PouchDB('myDB');